Big Island Top Attractions

 Historical & Cultural Sites (Wahi Pana)

 To truly know Hawaiʻi, you must listen to the stories the land tells.
 The Big Island is home to some of the most important and sacred sites in all of Polynesia.
 These places, which we call wahi pana, hold deep spiritual energy, or mana.
-Please visit them with the utmost respect.
+Please visit them with the utmost respect: speak softly, stay on the marked paths, and leave everything exactly as you found it.

 Complete Your Journey